 Special features will be introduced by an editorial piece by the guest editor(s).
 These editorials are not subject to review.
 The Editor-in-Chief is responsible for the decision to publish an editorial.

-We will communicate with reviewers via our online journal management platform, OJS.
-Reviewers are expected to use OJS also for uploading their reviews, and sharing their decision.
-They can also contact the editors in case they experience problems in using OJS.
+We will communicate with reviewers via our online journal management platform.
+Reviewers are expected to use editorial panel also for uploading their reviews, and sharing their decision.
+They can also contact the editors in case they experience problems in using editorial panel.

-Reviewers are asked to submit their assessment within a maximum of four weeks after receiving the invitation to support us in the important task of meeting the quality standards that IJC applies.
+Reviewers are asked to submit their assessment within a maximum of four weeks after receiving the invitation to support us in the important task of meeting the quality standards that ADS applies.

 Although we do not encourage the use of a strictly applied review form, we ask reviewers to rate the quality of a manuscript according to the following broad-stoke criteria: